minio-sk/crafting-web-applications/ruby/README.md

 end
 ```

-Besides that this flawed code (not thread-safe), it also shows a weakness in programming language.
+Besides that this is buggy code (not thread-safe), it also shows a weakness in programming language.
 You can't abstract this.
 If you were to create and abstract `Singleton` class you can't inherit from any other class.
 This is very restrictive.
 How do you make a class singleton in Ruby.
 You just say so.

 ```ruby
 require 'singleton'